drevicko/entGraph/README.md

   2. minPredForArgPair is C_2 in the paper, which is set to 3 by default.

-  3. relAddress is the output of step 9.
+  3. relAddress is the output of step 9 (or 4).

   4. simsFolder is where the final output will be stored.